Workplace pension schemes: how do defined benefit schemes differ from defined contribution ones?

 Sign up

-But at the most basic level, there are two main types of pension - defined benefit and defined contribution.
-There are various forms of each, complete with varying differences and names, but all pensions will fall under either the DB or DC umbrella.
+All pensions associated with a job will fall under either the DB or DC umbrella.
 And understanding the difference can help you ensure that you are better prepared for your retirement.

 What is a defined benefit (DB) pension?

-If you have a defined benefit pension, then you will be paid a specific income on retirement, which is usually based on your length of service with your employer and your earnings over the course of your employment.
-In this case, you have a guaranteed – or defined – benefit to look forward to.
+If you have a defined benefit pension, then you will be paid a specific income when you retire.
+In other words, you will have a guaranteed – or defined – benefit to look forward to.
+The amount you get will normally be based on how long you've worked for your employer, as well as what salary you've been on.

-So for example, let’s say that for each year of service, you get 1/30th of your annual salary.
-If you work for that employer for 20 years, then you will have a pension worth two-thirds of your salary to make use of in retirement.
-This means you have some certainty around what sort of pension you can expect in your later years.
+So, for example, let’s say that for each year of service, you get 1/30th of your annual salary.
+If you work for that employer for 20 years, then you will have an annual pension that will be two-thirds of your salary.
+This sort of pensions provides certainty for your retirement, given you'll know exactly what you'll be getting each year.

-Given this, the investment risk of a DB pension lies with the employer.
-It can offload it elsewhere to some extent, but the important distinction to note is that the risk does not sit with you, even though you are a beneficiary.
+All of the risk lies with the employer.
+It can offload it elsewhere to some extent, but the important distinction to note is that you do not shoulder any risk, even though you are a beneficiary.

-But generally DB schemes are on their way out.
-The market value of private sector defined benefit pension schemes fell by 12% between June 2022 and September 2022, from £1.45 trillion to £1.28 trillion, according to the Office for National Statistics.
+Most of the defined benefit schemes still in operation are closed to new members, while some have closed entirely due to the costs involved.
+Indeed, the market value of private sector DB pension schemes fell 12% from £1.45 trillion to £1.28 trillion between June 2022 and September 2022, according to the Office for National Statistics.

 What is a defined contribution (DC) pension?

-In many ways, DC pensions work like a regular investment pot, albeit with some different regulatory protections and practices.
+DC pensions work like a regular investment pot, albeit with some different regulatory protections and practices.
 One of the main similarities between a regular investment pot and a DC scheme is that the risk sits with you.
-Your pension scheme will be responsible for getting your pot to grow, but there’s no guarantee that you’ll receive a certain amount of money - only what is in your pot once you opt to take out your pension.
+Your pension scheme provider will be responsible for getting your pot to grow, and there’s no guarantee that you’ll receive a certain amount of money from that pot.

-Commonly, a pension scheme will reduce the level of risk linked to your pot as you get closer to retirement.
-Some providers give you a say in how much risk you’re comfortable with and also offer alternative strategies such as ethical and Sharia-compliant funds.
+The level of risk tends to reduce the closer your get to retirement.
+Some providers give you a say in how much risk you’re comfortable with and also offer alternative strategies, such as ethical and Sharia-compliant funds.

 Which kind of pension is best?

-On paper, a defined benefit scheme, with its promise of a guaranteed, inflation-linked income, is almost always the better pension scheme, although you will be incredibly hard-pressed to find a scheme outside of the public sector.
+On paper, a defined benefit scheme, with its promise of a guaranteed, inflation-linked income, is almost always the better pension scheme.
+But you will be incredibly hard-pressed to find a scheme.

 This is especially true when you consider the cost of buying an annuity, a sort of insurance product which is often purchased by retirees as it provides a steady income until you die.
 In general, it would take an above-average DC pot, and subsequently a large annuity purchase, to match the income of a DB scheme.